ros2/ros_core_documentation/doc/source/rclcpp_cpp_client_library_overview.rst

 Before publishing, a message must be created and filled with information.
 Messages are defined using the ROS IDL within ``.msg`` files.
 These files are used to generate C++ code and data structures which are used for publishing and when receiving from a subscription.
-Messages are namespaced by the package in which their are defined and are converted into C++ code in a conventional way.
+Messages are namespaced by the package in which they are defined and are converted into C++ code in a conventional way.
-For example, a C++ header file is generated for each messages:
+For example, a C++ header file is generated for each message:

 - ``package_name/msg/Foo.msg`` -> ``package_name/msg/foo.hpp``